mosaic-design-system/docs/src/components/validation.md

       ### When, and why?

-      **Validation** is useful when you have a form where specific data where a particular criterion needs to be met eg, amount of characters or specific fields that need to be filled out, in order for that data be submitted or in order to progress to the next step.
+      **Validation** is useful when you have a form where a particular criterion needs to be met (for example the amount of characters or specific fields that need to be filled out) in order for that data be submitted or in order to progress to the next step.

       For example, when you are logging into a product and you don't fill out the email field, then the **Validation** will show an error message explaining that you need to fill out the email field in order to continue.